Gastric Bypass Surgery Cost and Procedure Information

 What will my surgeon want to know?

 All medical procedures carry some risks.
-Your surgeon will want to explore your medical background.
+Therefore, your surgeon will want to explore your medical background.
 This is to ensure that you are a suitable candidate for the procedure.
-Equally, it enables them to minimise any risks that there may be given your medical history.
+But, equally, it enables them to minimise any risks that there may be given your medical history.

-It is a good idea to arrive at your consultation with a list of all the medications you take, including the dose and frequency, and the reason why you take them.
+It is a good idea to arrive at your consultation with a list of all the medications you take, including the dose and frequency and why you take them.

 - What is your current health status?